Sonu125691/Tomato-Leaf-Image-Classification/README.md

 | Training | **94.45%** | 0.163 |
 | Testing | **93.43%** | 0.224 |

-The model generalizes well and is robust to real-world leaf image variations.

 ---

 ## 🌐 Streamlit Web Application